 The service team leads will report to the Active Directory Service Manager.
 The AD Service Owner & AD Service Manager determines/approves the policies that define the SCCM service, including decisions on items such as settings that impact all campus users, prioritization of features/enhancements, and timing for major upgrades.

 Service team leads will bring matters requiring technical decisions that impact the campus Active Directory environment to the Active Directory Technical Working Group (AD Technical).
 Operational technical decision-making resides within the service team.

 AD Technical may form service teams as needed to support the SCCM service.

 Campus IT staff follow established support request processes.
 They make a best effort at self-support, including attending or viewing training, and reading available documentation.
 They use the mailing list and chat rooms for knowledge development.
 Campus IT staff contribute to the service through activities such as testing at the request of the service team, or documenting what they’ve learned.

-OIT Systems & Hosted Services is responsible for maintaining the servers that SCCM uses.
+OIT Windows & Middleware Services (OIT/WMS) is responsible for maintaining the SCCM infrastructure.
 This includes installation, configuration and maintenance of the operating system, the application software and its database; as well as monitoring the servers and providing 24×7 on-call support.

 Operational responsibilities do not necessarily include the responsibilities in areas supported by the service teams, such as patching, imaging, and application packaging.
 The maintenance of the servers is distinct from the customization and use of the SCCM application by campus IT staff.